 This puppy milk replacer is to be served in a warm water bottle, hot water bottle, or baby bottle at room temperature.

-However, sometimes maternal intolerance may occur due to various reasons and you may need to find a milk substitute for the newborn German Shepherd puppies like another nursing bitch, lactating mother, or even look out for artificial feeding.
+However, sometimes maternal intolerance may occur because of various reasons and you may need to find a milk substitute for the newborn German Shepherd puppies like another nursing female GSD, lactating mother, or even look out for artificial feeding.